GreenGraf/how-much-do-you-know/README.md

     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 There is a link to the live site at the begining of this README.md but for convienience I'll paste the full link here: https://greengraf.github.io/how-much-do-you-know/index.html

+## Issues I encountered building the game

+I had huge issues with parsing the correct answer and populating the the answer choices dynamically.

 ## Clone and Fork